tsamo13/Data-Mining-Project/README.md

-# Data-Mining-Project - Network Traffic Analysis
+# Data Mining Project - Network Traffic Analysis

 This repository contains the implementation and analysis of a Data Mining project focused on network traffic data, including exploratory data analysis, dataset reduction techniques, and supervised machine learning models for classification.